YingZhou001/Immuannot/README.md

 <img src=figs/hla-kir.pipeline.png width="550" height="500" />

 C4 genes are detected through split alignment.
-Taking the exons from one gene sequence as reference, The boundaries of each exon, the length of the 9th intron, and key pipetides in the 26th exon can be determined through the alignment.
-Those information are used for gene annotation and gene typing.
+Taking the exons from one gene sequence as the query, the boundaries of each exon, the length of the 9th intron, and key pipetides in the 26th exon can be determined through aligning the query to the target contig.
+Those information are used for gene structure annotation and gene typing.

 <img src=figs/c4.pipeline.png width="600" height="400" />

-Because reference gene sequences are allowed to map to different genome regions, multiple copies of a particular gene are reported naturally with this pipeline.
+Because reference gene sequences are allowed to map to the target genome multiple times in different region, copy numbers of a particular gene are reported naturally with this pipeline.

 See our manuscript for more details.